MaterializeInc/materialize/doc/developer/design/20241015_coordinator_architecture.md

 The answer to this question should link to at least one open GitHub issue describing the problem.
 -->

+The coordinator architecture shows its limits for QPS-bound workloads.
+We serialize most interactions with Materialize on a single-threaded coordinator main thread, which performs most steps from accepting a statement to fulfillment, with only some parts offloaded to worker threads.
+This architecture is a bottleneck for high QPS workloads, as the coordinator main thread can become a bottleneck.

+In this document, we analyze what functions we need to perform on the coordinator main thread to uphold the guarantees of the system, and in the process determine parts that can be handled asynchronously by different threads.

+The entry point for queries into Materialize is the `pgwire` protocol.
+Each client is handled by its own async task, which interacts with the coordinator to fulfill its requests.
+Here, we're mostly interested on how Materialize fulfills `SELECT` queries.

+1. A session starts by sending a `Startup` message.
+This initializes state on the coordinator, including updating the connections table.
+2. The task receives messages from the frontend, including a `Query` message.
+   The task parses the raw query string and executes each contained statement sequentially (`one_query`).
+   1. It declares a query, which binds it to a portal.
+Do do this, it needs a snapshot of the catalog to describe the statement, which involves a call to the coordinator.
+   2. It executes the portal bound in the previous step, which sends a `Execute` instruction to the coordinator.
+   3. Sends results to the client, and cleans up the portal.
+3. Eventually, the client shuts down, and the task notifies the coordinator using a `Terminate` message.
+Similarly to the startup message, this requires a catalog transaction.

+The problem is the execute portion of handling queries.
+The coordinator is responsible for planning, sequencing, and executing a query, and while individual parts can be offloaded, it needs to advance the state machine for handling queries.

 ## Success Criteria